 Big Love does an interesting version of this as well.
 Husband Bill and his first wife Barb begin an "affair" (he is not supposed to sleep with her on nights designated for the other wives).
 Second wife Nikki notices his suspicious behavior, concludes that he is courting a fourth wife and is actually pleased, as she thinks it means she will gain a friend and an ally in her clashes with Barb and third wife Margene.
 When she discovers he's fooling around with Barb, she's hurt and disappointed.

-On The Dick Van Dyke Show Rob thinks that his coworkers Buddy & Sally are having an affair, but it turns out they're just moonlighting as a comedy song-and-dance act.
+On The Dick Van Dyke Show Rob thinks that his coworkers Buddy and Sally are having an affair, but it turns out they're just moonlighting as a comedy song-and-dance act.

 In another episode Jerry the best friend and next door neighbor is suspected of cheating on his wife when he's seen lunching in a restaurant with another woman.
-Of course she turns out to be a fellow dentist.
+She turns out to be a fellow dentist.

 Soap: Burt walks in on Mary and her English professor having a snog on the couch and assumes they're having an affair (which is what he was afraid might happen if she went back to school).
 But it's really her professor throwing himself at her.
 Right after Burt leaves she slugs the prof and throws him out of the house.